Skip to main content

 About This Course

-In this course, we explore how American writers have confronted experiences that push the limits of language and understanding by analyzing their responses to two major historical ruptures: the end of World War II and the height of the AIDS crisis.
-The selected works trace how Americans endure, remember, and attempt to rebuild after unimaginable catastrophe.
-Our study includes John Hersey’s Hiroshima (1946), Kurt Vonnegut’s Slaughterhouse-Five (1969), Paul Monette’s Borrowed Time (1988), Paula Vogel’s The Baltimore Waltz (1992), and Rebecca Makkai’s The Great Believers (2018).
+In this course, we explore how American writers confront experiences that strain the limits of language and understanding.
+Moving from intimate forms of personal loss to the large-scale ruptures of the twentieth century—the end of World War II and the height of the AIDS crisis—we examine how literature responds to moments when ordinary narratives no longer suffice.
+The selected works trace how individuals and communities endure, remember, and attempt to rebuild after catastrophe.
+Readings include short fiction by Willa Cather, John Hersey’s Hiroshima, Kurt Vonnegut’s Slaughterhouse-Five, and Paula Vogel’s The Baltimore Waltz.
 Together, these works reveal why we turn to literature in difficult times—to understand what has happened, to find comfort in shared humanity, to bear witness, and to search for meaning in a changed world.

 Spring 2026 Schedule